tarikfayad/TFCamera/README.md

 ```

 ### Customization
-TFCamera has the following properties you can set to customize the camera functionality and appearance (not many yet, but more coming soon!).
+TFCamera has the following properties you can set to customize the camera functionality and appearance

 ```
 @property (nonatomic) BOOL enableDoubleTapSwitch; //Default is YES
 @property (nonatomic) BOOL enableSelfieFlash; //Default is YES